apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 There are various network isolation methods supported by Cloudstack.
 The default VLAN option will be sufficient for our purposes.
-For improved performance and/or security, Cloudstack allows different trafic types to run over specifically dedicated network interface cards attached to the management server.
+For improved performance and/or security, Cloudstack allows different trafic types to run over specifically dedicated network interface cards attached to hypervisors.
 We will not be making any changes here, the default settings are fine for this demo installation of Cloudstack.

-Click "Next" to continue on
+Click "Next" to continue.

 Public Traffic
 ~~~~~~~~~~~~~~
 Public traffic is generated when VMs in the cloud access the internet.
-Publicly-accessible IPs must be allocated for this purpose.
+Publicly-accessible IPs must be allocated for this purpose in normal/public cloud installations,
+but since we are deploying merely a demo/test env, we will use a PART of our local network (from .11 to .20 or other free range)

 #.
-Gateway - We'll use ``172.16.10.1``
+Gateway - We'll use ``172.16.10.1`` #or whatever is your physical gateway e.g. 192.168.1.1

 #.
 Netmask - We'll use ``255.255.255.0``

 #.
 VLAN/VNI - We'll leave this one empty

 #.
-Start IP - We'll use ``172.16.10.11``
+Start IP - We'll use ``172.16.10.11`` # or e.g. 192.168.1.11

 #.
-End IP - We'll use ``172.16.10.20``
+End IP - We'll use ``172.16.10.20`` # or e.g. 192.168.1.20

 Click "Add" to add the range